peterdri/ece-communications-labs/_ece450/lab1/square-pulse-shaping.md

       ![delay-qt-sink-config.png](figures/delay-qt-sink-config.png) <br>
       __*Sink params to make finding the delay grahically a little easier*__

     - When you run the flowgraph you'll likely see an error rate of of between 25 and 50 percent.
 If you zoom in on the time series plot you'll see that the bitstreams are not aligned.
-Click "Stop" on the flowgraph so that everything freezes and zoom in, looking for offset patterns in the two streams.
+Click "Stop" on the flowgraph so that everything freezes and zoom in (you will want to enable "Control Panel" in the block settings), looking for offset patterns in the two streams.
 Once an offset has been found (as in the figure below), the delay can be adjusted by the correct number of samples.
 They delay will vary depending on your computer - it was between 12 and 18 for me.

       ![un-delayed-bitstreams.png](figures/un-delayed-bitstreams.png)<br>
       __*A pattern found in the un-delayed bitstream.
 The blue bitstream between the blue arrows matches the red bitstream between the red arrows.
 BER=26%.*__